dr-robert-li/access-logs-ml/README.md

 This system is designed to handle very large log files by processing data in chunks.
 For extremely large datasets, consider the following options:

-### Batch Processing
+### Memory Optimized Batch Processing

-The system will automatically detect whether your system is CUDA enabled, and use the appropriate backend (PyTorch or TensorFlow) for training and inference, or is using MPS for Apple Silicon and appropriately uses the Metal backend and fallback to CPU if memory is insufficient (note that MPS is typically very memory constrained), and if neither are available, will use the CPU by default.
+The system includes memory usage tracking and optimization for handling large datasets and will automatically detect whether your system is CUDA enabled, and use the appropriate backend (PyTorch or TensorFlow) for training and inference, or is using MPS for Apple Silicon and appropriately uses the Metal backend and fallback to CPU if memory is insufficient (note that MPS is typically very memory constrained), and if neither are available, will use the CPU by default.

-All scripts support processing data in chunks to minimize memory usage:
+- Processes data in configurable chunks
+- Reports memory usage during processing
+- Cleans up resources after each processing step
+- Uses efficient data structures for large datasets

 ```bash
 # Parse large log files with a smaller batch size